Police cite Crouse’s Café for violating mandate

+Lights and the “open” sign were on at Crouse’s Café in Shelocta, and staffers at Crouse’s Café at 660 Philadelphia Street said they were open this morning.

-Indiana Borough police this morning cited the owner of a downtown eatery for defiance of state orders prohibiting indoor dining at restaurants because of the coronavirus pandemic.
+On Saturday, Indiana Borough police cited the owner of Crouse’s for defiance of state orders prohibiting indoor dining at restaurants because of the coronavirus pandemic.

-With a tone of regret, Police Chief Justin Schawl reported that officers cited John Crouse, owner of Crouse’s Café, 660 Philadelphia St., with summary violations of the state Administrative Code and the Disease Prevention and Control Law, for serving diners Saturday morning after being warned to comply with the order issued Dec.
+With a tone of regret, Police Chief Justin Schawl reported that officers cited John Crouse with summary violations of the state Administrative Code and the Disease Prevention and Control Law, for serving diners Saturday morning after being warned to comply with the order issued Dec.
 10 by Gov. Tom Wolf and the secretary of the Pennsylvania Department of Health.

 Wolf directed restaurants and taverns to serve only take-out meals, offer curbside service or to deliver orders from Dec.
 12 to Jan.
 3.